DenisLabrecque/DenisLabrecque.github.io/_posts/2016-07-12-tupolev-tu-28-fiddler.markdown

 lang: en
 categories: blog
-tags: jet fighterPlane Tupolev Fiddler
+tags: jet fighterPlane Tupolev Fiddler jetFightersCurrentandPast
 ref: tupolev28
 ---
 The Tu-28 was built after a previous bomber.
 It was conceived large to span the large swathes of Russian airspace.
 It was replaced by the MiG-31.